brandleadership/kuhsaft/README.md

       end
     end

-See "Customizing The Image Brick" for more details.
+See "Configuring the image brick" for more details.

 ## Authentication